Nongdam: Total population

-According to 2011 census, Nongdam comprises 178 households with the total of 850 people.
+According to the 2011 census, Nongdam comprises 178 households with a total of 850 people.
 The average sex ratio of the village is 1024 female to 1000 male which is higher than Manipur state average of 985.
 Literacy rate of Nongdam is 70.44% with male literacy rate at 83.38% and female literacy rate at 57.91%.

 People and occupation

 The village is home to group of communities.
 Majority of the inhabitants are Christian and Sanamahis.
 Agriculture is the primary occupation of the inhabitants.
 The village is known in the district for its reserve natural environment, flora and fauna.
-Nongdam is a village located downstream the Mapithel Dam and is one of the adversely affected villages post commissioning of the multi-purpose project.
+Nongdam is a village located downstream of the Mapithel Dam and is one of the adversely affected villages post commissioning of the multi-purpose project.